It’s a Christmas wonderland at every corner! (To borrow a word from this year’s Orchard Road Light-Up theme)

 Orchard Road’s First Christmas Village at Ngee Ann City Civic Plaza

-On the other hand, these sheds take on a wholly different feel the moment it gets dark.
+The above said, these sheds take on a different feel the moment it gets dark.
 Together with the fairy lights and kids rides, there was a certain magical Christmas feel hanging about.

 Read my other Festive Celebrations in Singapore posts.